 Agent move one step upwards, downwards, to the right, or to the left, if the action is possible.
-If the movement is not possible due to the border of the gridworld, do nothing and decide the next action again at random.
-This would be repeated until the agent reaches the goal, or die by falling down in to the cliff.
+If the movement is not possible due to the border of the gridworld, do nothing and decide the next action again at random, as already mentioned.
+This would be repeated until the agent reaches the goal, or die by spending all the energy before reacing the the food.
 The maximum number of steps should be determined depending on the size of the gridworld.
 For example agent can move 1000 steps unless it dies during its travel.

 We now look at the result of a random walk agent in an empty huge gridworld mentioned above.
-See the Figure.
+See Figure.
 2.